sarithdm/iot/Prerequisites.md

 1. Download HomeC.csv.zip from the link:https://drive.google.com/file/d/1LLhNU9PoJMEd8ocoOQGBoBaoWWFNi4l7/view?usp=sharing
 2. Upload to Google drive
 3. Download the notebook from the link: https://github.com/sarithdm/iot/blob/master/Working_in_Google_Colab.ipynb
-4. Upload the notebook
+4. Upload the notebook to Google Colab
 5. Click on Runtime and Run All.
-If you are able to output, your dataset and notebook is ready for the session.
+If you are able to see output, your dataset and notebook is ready for the session.